sunface/rust-by-practice/Readme.md

 - Every exercise has its own solutions

-- The overall difficulties are a bit higher, distributed from easy to super hard: easy 🌟 medium 🌟🌟 hard 🌟🌟🌟 super hard 🌟🌟🌟🌟
+- The overall difficulties are a bit higher and from easy to super hard: easy 🌟 medium 🌟🌟 hard 🌟🌟🌟 super hard 🌟🌟🌟🌟

 **What we want to do is fill in the gap between learning and getting started with real projects.**